 Activation of sympathetic nerves innervating the coronary vasculature causes only transient vasoconstriction mediated by α1-adrenoceptors.
 This brief (and small) vasoconstrictor response is followed by vasodilation caused by enhanced production of vasodilator metabolites (active hyperemia) due to increased mechanical and metabolic activity of the heart resulting from β1-adrenoceptor activation of the myocardium.
 Therefore, sympathetic activation to the heart results in coronary vasodilation and increased coronary flow due to increased metabolic activity (increased heart rate, contractility) despite direct vasoconstrictor effects of sympathetic activation on the coronaries.
 This is termed "functional sympatholysis."

-Parasympathetic stimulation of the heart (i.e., vagal nerve activation) elicits modest coronary vasodilation (due to the direct effects of released acetylcholine on the coronaries).
-However, if parasympathetic activation of the heart results in a significant decrease in myocardial oxygen demand due to a reduction in heart rate, then intrinsic metabolic mechanisms will increase coronary vascular resistance by constricting the vessels.
+Parasympathetic stimulation of the heart (i.e., vagal nerve activation) elicits modest coronary vasodilation (because of the direct effects of released acetylcholine on the coronaries).
+However, if parasympathetic activation of the heart results in a significant decrease in myocardial oxygen demand because of a reduction in heart rate, then intrinsic metabolic mechanisms will increase coronary vascular resistance by constricting the vessels.

 Extravascular compression (shown to the right) during systole markedly affects coronary flow; therefore, most of the coronary flow occurs during diastole.
-Because of extravascular compression, the endocardium is more susceptible to ischemia especially at lower perfusion pressures.
-Furthermore, with tachycardia there is relatively less time available for coronary flow during diastole to occur – this is particularly significant in patients with coronary artery disease where coronary flow reserve (maximal flow capacity) is reduced.
+Because of extravascular compression, the endocardium is more susceptible to ischemia, especially at lower perfusion pressures.
+With tachycardia, there is relatively less time available for coronary flow during diastole to occur – this is significant in patients with coronary artery disease where coronary flow reserve (maximal flow capacity) is reduced.